 - Use ghee or butter instead of oil.

-- For a slightly creamier version, I add cashews, but these can be skipped.
+- I add cashews for a slightly creamier version, but these can be skipped.

 - In my recipe, you can skip both garlic and onions.